Oval engagement rings

 Oval diamonds have a larger top ‘table’ (flat area on top of the diamond) than many of the other common diamond shapes, which means that there is a larger window for flaws and imperfections to be seen.
 As a result I recommend that you go slightly higher on clarity grade than with more compact shapes.
 I recommend going VS2 or above.

-If you are planning on going for SI1, or even SI2 clarity, then again I’d recommend choosing a jeweler who allows you to see magnified images of the exact diamond that you’re considering, so that you can ensure that it’s eye clean – either James Allen or Enchanted Diamonds.
-If you’re planning on choosing a clarity grade of VS2 or above then any of my other recommended retailers are also great places to buy from and you can find your perfect diamond for the best price through the Ringspo diamond search tool.
+If you are planning on going for SI1, or even SI2 clarity, then again I’d recommend choosing a jeweler who allows you to see magnified images of the exact diamond that you’re considering, so that you can ensure that it’s eye clean.
+Our recommended retailers all offer this functionality, while many other online jewelers only show stock images of diamonds, which means that you can’t tell whether the individual stone you are considering will be eye clean or not.

 Carat weight is something that people often get overly hung-up on.
 They want to choose a stone with a certain carat weight, even if it means that they end up making sacrifices on other, more important attributes of the ring.